 Trip guide

-Use this page to choose the trip shape before you choose the stops.
+Choose the trip shape before you choose the stops.

 Charleston to Wilmington is one of the cleanest ways to understand the middle of Route 17.
 The trip begins with a major historic city, slows through Lowcountry and river-town context, passes the Grand Strand, then finishes with the Cape Fear waterfront in North Carolina.